Featured image: 'The Work'. (O O)

 Celebrity culture demands that celebrities exhibit flawless appearances at all times: the need for them to look exceptional is paramount to their reputations.

-Fashion, with its contrived importance, is an important factor here since people who impressively showcase the latest and most aesthetically-pleasing garments are afforded high prominence.
-This is exactly what many celebrities seek and why celebrity stylists are employed to peddle their relevance.
+In showbusiness, fashion, with its contrived importance, is an important factor in success: people who impressively showcase the latest and most aesthetically pleasing garments are afforded high prominence in magazine pages and social media feeds.
+As such, celebrities need to be seen as fashionable: their careers depend on it.
+Celebrity stylists are, therefore, employed to peddle their celebrities’ relevance in this vein.

 Detailed analyses of their outfits are undertaken.
-Hair and makeup are also positioned under the microscope as further superficial judgements are cast.
+Hair and makeup are positioned under the microscope as further superficial judgements are cast.
 Verdicts can be harsh but praise is delivered when it’s apparently due: ‘That dress doesn’t suit her complexion’ but ‘she looked stunning in that blouse’ (as she stands on the red carpet, vacantly smiling toward a frenzy of camera flashes).
+But, really, what did the celebrity do other than have a preference?

 As we digest this material we simultaneously consume polarised ideals of perfection and disappointment.
-This information appeals to its human audience because it conveys an expected set of standards: a guide on how to appear physically acceptable.
+This information appeals to its human audience because it conveys an expected set of standards: a guide on how to appear physically acceptable ourselves.

 However, we can only gaze in awe at some celebrities whilst looking down at others.
 Neither of these outcomes does anything for our genuine confidence levels.
-To the contrary, when it comes to fashion, this shallow culture fosters insecurity through interpretations of relative adequacy.
+To the contrary, the shallow fashion culture encourages us to determine of levels of inadequacy in people, forcing us to judge people very superficially.

 Celebrity culture’s obsession with physical appearance extends beyond the fabric shells with which celebrities adorn themselves as we’re encouraged to judge peoples’ bodies, regardless of whether they can help it or not.